Tyler799/Morrowind-2020/Morrowind_2019.md

 **Note**: Because we're using MO2, installation order for mods is meaningless, only their order in the left pane and plugin order in the right matter.
 Just remember that.

+**Warning**: Do *not* enable "Automatic Archive Invalidation" when using Mod Organizer 2 for Morrowind.
+This is needed for a bug introducted in Oblivion.
+However, if used in Morrowind it *will* break things like Distant Land generation.

 ### Regarding mods with archives:

 Mods with archives (.BSA files) need to be added into the `Morrowind.ini` file.
 However, we have a tool to automate the process that can be found [here](http://download.fliggerty.com/download-58-633)